Sign In Register

 Healthcare Facilities72

-Iona has an average annual temperature of 43°F (6°C).
+Iona has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 13°F in January while summers reach 71°F in July.
-Annual precipitation is 30.1 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 30.1 inches (drier than the 38-inch national average).
+The area receives 46.3 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,631 feet.

 Temperature